 - All fire agencies use "Unidocs" to simply and clearly identify which agencies are responsible for specific programs within each jurisdiction.
-The on-line service also provides program updates, training opportunities, relevant news, and direct links. - The Santa Clara County Fire Investigation Task Force provides staff and equipment to any participating agency requesting assistance. - CCFD extracts RMS data through the IT Division, Administration and Planning, and contracted staff dedicates a management analyst to the extraction of RMS data to provide information and guidance to help steer programs. - Los Altos Hills County Fire District provides an excellent model for augmenting contracted fire services.
+The on-line service also provides program updates, training opportunities, relevant news, and direct links. - The Santa Clara County Fire Investigation Task Force provides staff and equipment to any participating agency requesting assistance. - CCFD extracts RMS data through the IT Division, Administration and Planning, and contracted staff to provide information and guidance to help steer programs. - Los Altos Hills County Fire District provides an excellent model for augmenting contracted fire services.
 There is no duplication or inconsistency in efforts, and their website steers the user to the appropriate person/agency via phone numbers and links.
 They add resources to the most critical risks (wildfire) and those with inadequate resources allocated by the lead agency (public education).
 They also involve the public (CWPP Annex) which increases ownership and impact.